Lasseb200/Machine-Learning-Custom-Toolbox/README.md

 # Custom Toolbox for Machine Learning in Matlab
 This toolbox features different dimensionality reduction and classification functions.
 ### Installation
-Download the entire repository as a zip file and unpack or download folders for the relevant functions.
+The entire repository can be downloaded as a zip file and unpacked, but it is also possible to only download the relevant functions.
 Functions can either be added to the matlab paths via 'HOME -> Set Path -> Add with Subfolders' or they can be loaded inside any Matlab document using 'load('Path...\Machine-Learning-Custom-Toolbox')'
 ### Data Format
 Data must be provided in the format of an $$n\times d$$ data matix $$\mathbf{X}$$, where the $$n$$ rows corresponds to data points/experiments and the $$d$$ columns correspond to different features.
 Additionally, for supervised learners, the training class labels must be provided as a vector $$\mathbf{y}$$ with $$n$$ entries, all formatted as strings.